MailTape/MailTape-v1/_posts/2020-01-26-The-Gentleman-Losers.md

 # The Gentleman Losers's selection

 ## Amanda Bergman – Questions
-_The Gentleman Losers_: **"**[Amanda](https://www.instagram.com/bergmanama/)’s voice has the sense of melancolie, sadness and longing that we’re always drawn to.
-It has that “Scandinavian Pain”.
+_The Gentleman Losers_: **"**[Amanda](https://www.instagram.com/bergmanama/)’s voice has the sense of melancholy sadness and longing that we’re always drawn to.
+It has that “Scandinavian pain”.
 This is the best cure for your Sunday morning headaches.**"**

 ## Discovery Zone – Fall Apart
 _The Gentleman Losers_: **"**Discovery Zone is the space cocktail of JJ Weihl of Fenster fame.
 As the song implies you sometimes have to let yourself fall apart in order to find out who you are.
 I guess this has been going on with us too.
 JJ’s music and visuals have a fresh perspective.
 Reminder for all not get stuck to one’s old habits.**"**